SensmD/SensmD/README.md

-- 👋 Hi, I’m @SensmD
+- 👋 Hi, I’m @SensmD, who is a college postgraduate student.
-- 👀 I’m interested in vue.js, python and big data
+- 👀 I’m interested in deep learning, AI, python and big data.
-- 🌱 I’m currently learning vue.js
+  - 🌱 I’m currently learning Vue.js, Next.js and Semantic Segmentation.
 - 💞️ I’m looking to collaborate on setting up a website for my blog.
 - 📫 How to reach me ,please chat with me and I will be reply soon.